 Dieting for Looks vs. Health

-Improving physical appearance is the commonplace reason many people decide to choose new diets to suit their lifestyle.
-If a diet can promise these results even quicker than expected, the diet can even become a phenomenon.
+Improving physical appearance is a commonplace reason many people choose new diets to suit their lifestyle.
+If a diet can promise these results even more quickly than expected, it can become a phenomenon.

-What makes most diets similar to others in the market is the emphasis on the quantity of foods, whether it’s necessary to analyze calories, macronutrients, or portion sizes.
+What makes most diets similar to others on the market is the emphasis on food quantity, whether it’s necessary to analyze calories, macronutrients, or portion sizes.

 It’s well researched that net energy balance of calories is the most important factor in losing weight or burning fat, so this becomes the utmost priority in the many variables of weight management.